 Letting your children keep a nature journal has cognitive and emotional benefits.
 Here is a short list to name a few:

 Keeping a nature journal requires taking a deeper look at our surroundings.

-Writing about a peculiar plant or drawing an unusual animal demand noticing all the little details that we might not have distinguished otherwise.
+Writing about a particular plant or drawing an unusual animal demands noticing all the little details that we might not have distinguished otherwise.

 It also encourages us to use all our five senses to identify particular characteristics.